ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 `POST /public/api/apps/{app_id}/segments/{segment_id}`

+`Parameters: {"callbackUrl": "callbackUrl"}`

 Asynchronously prepare an export file containing all segments.
-See next section for segment downloading.

-### Downloading Segments

-`GET /public/api/apps/{app_id}/segments/{segment_id}/download`

-Download the export file (see previous section for details on how to request an export file).
-This call will return a raw response that can be consumed incrementally to write it to disk.
+When the export file has been created, `callbackUrl` is called so that the file can be downloaded. `callbackUrl` will include the URL from which to download the export file.

 <div id="profiles"></div>